Regulations: Reporting Procedures for Statutorily Reportable Deaths—Definitions

 Providers are expected to have made reasonable attempts (including written attempts, telephone contacts, and when appropriate, outreach efforts) to determine the client's location and his or her intent to withdraw from the program.

-A "client/patient/resident" is considered to not have been discharged from a provider if:
+A "client/patient/resident" is considered to not have been discharged from a provider:

-- he or she is transferred from one provider to another (e.g., a nursing home to a hospital) due to a sudden or temporary change in the client's/patient's condition,
+- If the person is transferred from one provider to another (e.g., a nursing home to a hospital) due to a sudden or temporary change in that person's condition.

-- unless the client/patient/resident was discharged as noted in the "Client/Patient/Resident Discharge" section above.
+- Unless the person was discharged as noted in the "Client/Patient/Resident Discharge" section above.

-If a client/patient/resident dies after having been transferred to a provider (due to a sudden or temporary change in the client/patient's condition), and there is cause to believe that the death was related to:
+If a person dies after having been transferred to a provider (due to a sudden or temporary change in the person's condition), and there is cause to believe that the death was related to:

-Both providers involved in the transfer may be included in the Department's investigation of the death.
+Both providers involved in the transfer may be included in DHS's investigation of the death.